Plasma arc welding: Process description

-Technique of work-piece cleaning and filler-metal addition is similar to that in TIG welding.
+The technique of work-piece cleaning and filler-metal addition is similar to that in TIG welding.
 Filler metal is added at the leading edge of the weld pool.
 Filler metal is not required in making root-pass weld.

 Type of Joints: For welding work piece up to 25 mm thick, joints like square butt, J or V are employed.
 Plasma welding is used to make both key hole and non-key hole types of welds.

 Making a non-key-hole weld: The process can make non-key-hole welds on work pieces having thickness 2.4 mm and under.

 Making a keyhole welds: An outstanding characteristic of plasma arc welding, owing to exceptional penetrating power of plasma jet, is its ability to produce keyhole welds in work piece having thickness from 2.5 mm to 25 mm.
 A keyhole effect is achieved through right selection of current, nozzle-orifice diameter and travel speed, which create a forceful plasma jet to penetrate completely through the work piece.
 Plasma jet in no case should expel the molten metal from the joint.
 The major advantages of the keyhole technique are the ability to penetrate rapidly through relatively thick root sections and to produces a uniform under bead without mechanical backing.
 Also, the ratio of the depth of penetration to the width of the weld is much higher, resulting narrower weld and heat-affected zone.
 As the weld progresses, base metal ahead the keyhole melts, flow around the same solidifies and forms the weld bead.
 Key-holing aids deep penetration at faster speeds and produces high-quality bead.
 While welding thicker pieces, in laying others than root run, and using filler metal, the force of plasma jet is reduced by suitably controlling the amount of orifice gas.

 Plasma arc welding is an advancement over the GTAW process.
 This process uses a non-consumable tungsten electrode and an arc constricted through a fine-bore copper nozzle.
 PAW can be used to join all metals that are weldable with GTAW (i.e., most commercial metals and alloys).
 Difficult-to-weld in metals by PAW include bronze, cast iron, lead and magnesium.

 Several basic PAW process variations are possible by varying the current, plasma gas-flow rate, and the orifice diameter, including: